TRAUMA INFORMED WORKPLACE TRAINING

 An additional unique feature of BOS is that following the delivery the 16-hour program, scheduled monthly follow-ups will occur to enhance consolidation of the learning and experience of the program.

-The ideal dosage of BOS is over eight consecutive weeks which allows participants opportunities between group sessions to incorporate the learning from week to week.
+The ideal delivery of BOS is over eight consecutive weeks which allows participants opportunities between group sessions to incorporate the learning from week to week.
 This can, however, be modified to meet the unique organizational demands of public service agencies.

 1) Who delivers the BOS program?